Leadde Logo

 • Each new video requires new filming

-• Localization means re-shooting or re-recording
+• Localization requires re-shooting or re-recording

-• Costs grow with every additional asset
+• Costs grow linearly with volume

 Traditional Commercial Video Production vs Modern Alternatives